|Our view of the city.

 But, alas, the plane did land and I got to stretch my feet and feel the wonderful fresh air and get off that aluminum tin can that had imprisoned me for the better part of half a day.
 I had to take some shuttles and go through some extra lines because I'm a foreigner in this country, and that took an extra hour.

-A Korean gentleman caught me as I was trying to figure out what to do and talked me through where Michael would most likely be.
-I think he was the liaison for active duty members who had come in on that flight, but he obviously recognized that I was military because of my bags' camo design.
+A Korean gentleman caught me as I was trying to figure out what to do and talked me through where M would most likely be.
+I think he was the liaison for active duty members who had come in on that flight, but he obviously recognized that I was at least associated with military because of my bags' design.

 SO!
 That's been my past several days.
 I don't know when I will next post again, as I haven't found a solid part of my day that works for blogging quite yet.
 I definitely want to continue blogging, though.
 I really need to figure out what to call these daily journals thingymaboppits now that Blogmas is over.
 Any ideas?